mp-balaji/Atliqo-Telecom-Anlaysis/README.md

 - The plans "p2" and "p3" have performed well in terms of revenue both before and after the launch of 5G

+**Note:** Some of the icons used in my project are from <a href="https://www.flaticon.com/free-icons/next" title="next icons">Next icons created by Pixel perfect - Flaticon</a>.